It’s all Impossible

 Approach every situation with the view that people will be attempting to avoid a loss and will act to do so.
 Whether it’s the person that cut you up on the motorway this morning, the person that belittled you, that trade you took in-play, the football team that is 2-0 up, it’s all down to loss aversion!

 It’s a powerful incentive and one that is hard to overcome, but if you really want to achieve something, you really need to lose that fear.

 There are very few times you can truly call yourself an expert or feel you have ‘made it’.
 But even then, don’t expect to be treated differently.

-This evening I celebrate 20 years since I opened my Betfair account.
-They have been the best 20 years of my life and I hope more are to come.
-I’ve been going so long now that my children are now old enough to trade themselves.
-This feels like a natural progression to me.
+I’m now comfortably over 20 years since I opened my Betfair account.
+They have been the best two decades years of my life and I hope more are to come.
+I’ve done so much that I hadn’t dreamt of, I’m often wondering if I should have set the bar even higher?
+I’ve been going so long now, that my children are now old enough to trade themselves and I have taught them to do so.